FEEDING THE NEEDY

 870 Market Street, Ste.
 965, San Francisco, CA 94102.
 415-765-0497.

-Pets Are Wonderful Support (PAWS) - San Francisco, www.pawssf.org
+Pets Are Wonderful Support (PAWS) (a program of Shanti)- San Francisco, www.pawssf.org

 Assists people with AIDS in keeping and caring for their pets, and recognizing their mental and physical therapeutic value.